General Information

 Rhodes welcomes applications from students who wish to transfer from other accredited colleges or universities.
 Applicants who have enrolled in more than two courses in any one semester or term at another college or university are considered transfer students.
 Applicants who have not graduated from high school, but have taken college course work, are not considered transfer students.

 A transfer applicant should go to www.commonapp.org to access the Common App online for transfer students.
 The applicant should have official transcripts from his/her/their secondary school and all postsecondary institutions attended sent directly to the Office of Admission.
 Submitting SAT or ACT scores is optional.
-Unofficial copies of transcripts and score reports may be accepted by the Office of Admission for review purposes, although official copies must be sent before an accepted applicant enrolls.
+Unofficial copies of transcripts and score reports may be accepted by the Office of Admission for review purposes, although official copies must be sent before an admitted applicant enrolls.
 Transfer applicants must submit a college instructor evaluation, a College Official’s Report and a personal letter explaining the reason(s) for wanting to transfer to Rhodes.
 Transfer applicants who have previously applied for admission to Rhodes may complete a Reapply Form in lieu of the Common Application and submit a final high school transcript, college transcript, College Official's Report and explanation of why they wish to transfer to be considered for admission.

 Transfer applicants applying for January entrance must also submit a Mid-Semester Grade Report (available on www.rhodes.edu) containing grade estimates from their professors.
 Admission and scholarship decisions are made in the context of both the secondary and post-secondary academic record.
 Prior college work is evaluated in light of Rhodes’ established degree requirements.
 Transfer applicants whose prior work is not compatible with a Rhodes degree program may find it necessary to extend their college career in order to complete all requirements for a degree.